 - Physical relaxation – allows muscles to relax

-- Mental relaxation – allows mental clarity for learning new skills and behaviors
+- Mental relaxation – allows mental clarity for learning new skills and behaviours

 - Faster results – by using focused attention

-- Long lasting change – brain begins to repeat the learnt behavior patterns in order to master them
+- Long lasting change – brain begins to repeat the learnt behaviour patterns in order to master them

 - Fewer sessions required than many other talking therapies